PSU College of Technology receives state of the art plasma cutter

 PITTSBURG, Kans. — Being prepared is critical, especially when you’re getting ready to enter the workforce.
-This is what professors are hoping to do at Pittsburg State University — with the help of some cutting-edge technology, graduates will eventually see in the field.
+This is what professors are hoping to do at Pittsburg State University — with the help of some cutting-edge technology that graduates will eventually see in the field.

 “It’s like a Christmas gift honestly.
 I love being in a department where they just want the best for their students,” said Kay Lynn Kraybill, PSU Student.